anaustinbeing/agent-and-rag-langgraph/README.md

 ## Nodes

-query_agent (START node) - An agent which returns `ToolAgentAction` specifying the function calls.
-This information will be used to decide whether we move to the search or END node.
+tool_out (START node) - This node performs tool calling and identifies the tool (function) that needs to be called and the arguments based on the user query.
+This information will be used to decide whether we move to the search or error node.

 search - Performs similarity search and returns the matching documents.

-error - If there is no match found by the start node.
+error - If there is no tool calling identified by the start node, error node will run.

 rag_final_answer - the output of search node is fed to LLM to form reponse for user.